Pou Temara

 Sir William Te Rangiua "Pou" Temara (born 1948) is a New Zealand academic.
-He was professor of Māori language and tikanga Māori (practices) at Waikato University and a cultural authority on whaikōrero (oratory), whakapapa (genealogy) and karakia (prayers and incantations).
-Prior to working at Waikato, he taught at Victoria University of Wellington, where he also studied, and at Te Whare Wānanga o Awanuiārangi.
-He is currently Professor of Māori Philosophy at Awanuiārangi.
+He was professor of Māori language and tikanga Māori (practices) at the University of Waikato, and is a cultural authority on whaikōrero (oratory), whakapapa (genealogy) and karakia (prayers and incantations).
+Prior to working at Waikato, he taught at Victoria University of Wellington, and at Te Whare Wānanga o Awanuiārangi.
+He is currently professor of Māori philosophy at Awanuiārangi.
+He is a member of the Ngāi Tūhoe iwi (tribe).